Dartthign/-Organic-Program-/README.md

 # A brain object has methods that can control one or more lower level methods such as motors, muscles (and nerves)
 # brain methods are prefixed with process_

-class NotABrain < RuntimeError; end
+class NotBrain < RuntimeError; end

 module Brains
   attr_accessor :brains